natalie-frank/natalie-frank.github.io/_pages/publications.md

 # Expository Notes

 **On the Rademacher Complexity of Linear Hypothesis Sets**, Authors: Pranjal Awasthi, Natalie Frank, Mehryar Mohri.
 2020. [link](https://arxiv.org/abs/2007.11045)<br>
 We give upper and lower bounds on the empirical Rademacher complexity of the linear hypothesis classes with weight factors bounded in $\ell_p$ norm.
 These were the best known bounds at time of writing.
-[\\]: We show that our bounds improve upon existing bounds, which were known only for $1\leq p \leq 2$.
+Previously, bounds were known only for $1\leq p \leq 2$.